magnuen2k/pg6102_2016/README.md

 ## Exam Topic

 When interpreting the topic for this exam, I stumbled upon a few logical issues I can't understand.
+In my opinion, some requirements does not work together.
 Therefore, I am discussing how I interpreted and made the application on each of the topic points.

-##### T1: Necessary but not sufficient requirements for E
+### T1: Necessary but not sufficient requirements for E
 - `REST API to handle keeping track of planned trips: ports of origin and destination, boat and crew for each, and statuses for each trip.`

 - I interpret this as making a new REST API for handling `trips`.
 I also made entities in this API for `boats` and `ports`.